yangsu2022/OV_SD_CPP/README.md

     ```shell
     cd scripts
     python -m convert_lcm_model.py
+    python -m convert_lcm_model_int8.py
     ```
+The Unet is much large than other 2 models, we could optimize via nncf to decrease about half time of Unet inference.
+For LCM int8 Unet IR model, could use `convert_lcm_model_int8.py` script, will save the Unet IR in the path `../models/lcm/dreamshaper_v7/INT8_dyn/unet/`.
+Please copy the `FP16_dyn`'s `text_encoder` and `vae_decoder` folder into `INT8_dyn` folder.

 #### Lora enabling with safetensors

 Refer [this blog for python pipeline](https://blog.openvino.ai/blog-posts/enable-lora-weights-with-stable-diffusion-controlnet-pipeline), the safetensor model is loaded via [src/safetensors.h](https://github.com/hsnyder/safetensors.h).
 The layer name and weight are modified with `Eigen Lib` and inserted into the SD model with `ov::pass::MatcherPass` in the file `src/lora_cpp.hpp`.